 Ocean plastic pollution has reached a crisis level, threatening the world’s delicate marine ecosystems, major industries such as fishing and tourism, food security, and ultimately human health.
 Every minute, the equivalent of an entire garbage truck of plastic makes its way into the world’s oceans—roughly eight million tons annually.
-By 2050, there may be more plastic in the oceans than fish by weight.

 USAID’s Approach to Reducing Ocean Plastics